HELPFUL HINTS FOR THE ENJOYMENT OF BOWLS

 That you should always be on time and must arrive at least 15 minutes before the start of a game, to give yourself plenty of time to prepare.
 Never arrive in bowls shoes, you never know what has been picked up on them.

-When it’s your turn, once your bowl has been delivered don’t turn your back on your bowl until it has stopped.
+When it’s your turn, once your bowl has been delivered don’t turn your back on it until it has stopped.
 Once it has come to a stop, possession of the rink belongs to the opposition.
 So leave the mat and stand to one side and at least one metre behind it to let the next bowler take their turn – don’t linger or stand in their way or walk up the green.
 The rink belongs to the team whose bowl is being played.

 It is only human nature to clap or say thank you (sarcastically) when something goes your team’s way to the detriment of the opposition.
 This is not very good behaviour and can cause offence.